jacobwang7/CS2-Problem-Set-5/README.md

 ## PART 2: Refactoring the `PostFix` class
 You'll recall that in lecture, we twice wrote a `Postfix` class to be able to do arithmetic with postfix notation using a stack.
 In the `src` directory, I have provided all of the necessary code for doing this with `Double` objects: `BCStack.java`, `BCStackLinkedList.java`, and `Postfix.java`.
 You don't need to do anything with the first two files.
 Instead, you will "refactor" `Postfix.java` so that it works with `Fraction` objects.

-This will involve
+This will involve:

-* changing all the `double` and `Double` references to `Fraction`
+* changing all the `Double` references to `Fraction`
-* modifying how you call the arithmetic operations so that they are the methods on `Fraction`
+* modifying how you call the arithmetic operations so that they are the equivalent methods on `Fraction`
 * doing fancier parsing of the string to turn a `String` into a `FractionClass` object

 The first two changes should be straightforward.
 The third change will be a little tricky so I will give you a big hint.
 In the `Double` version of this class, if the `String` chunk under consideration was not an operator, you called `Double.parseDouble(e)` to turn it into a `Double` and then pushed that `Double` on the stack.
 Here you will need to first divide the `String` chunk, `e`, into two parts: the part before the `/` and the part after the `/`.
 Then you'll turn each of those part into a `Long` using `Long.parseLong()`.
 Then you'll create a new `FractionClass` with those components.
 You can do this as follows (but don't forget to implement the last two commented lines!).